You might want to detect when memory utilization is nearing capacity when doing the following:

 Excessive memory utilization on a host, particularly abnormal or prolonged, is a sign of potential issues with the critical applications running on the host.
 You want to detect when an application is starved for memory resources, so you can prevent performance degradations or application instability.

 To optimize the search shown below, you should specify an index and a time range.

-- In Splunk Enterprise or Splunk Cloud Platform, verify that you deployed the add-on to the search heads and Splunk Universal Forwarders on the monitored systems.
+- In Splunk Enterprise or Splunk Cloud Platform, verify that you deployed the Splunk Add-on for Microsoft Windows add-on to your search heads, indexer, and Splunk Universal Forwarders on the monitored systems.
 For more information, see About installing Splunk add-ons.

 - Run the following search: